 If people are discontented with their government, or if they feel disempowered by the march of modernity and seek to return to the past (126.96.36.199), they are vulnerable to being exploited by politicians offering strong confident leadership in what has been described as “Trumpism and Authoritarian Populism”.
 This form of nationalism offers a forceful independent foreign policy, anti-immigrant policies, and a disregard for ‘political correctness’.

 It has become widespread.
 The Independent reported on the ‘Authoritarian populism’ behind Donald Trump’s victory and Brexit, and the Telegraph reported on How the rise of the populist far-Right has swept through Europe in 2017.
-Examples are Vladimir Putin in Russia, the Law and Justice Party in Poland, and the Front National in France.
+Other example articles are: I’ve been visiting Russia for nearly 30 years.
+I’ve never seen Russians prouder than under Putin (February 2017); In Poland, a window on what happens when populists come to power (December 2017); and Thirty year march of the Front National in France (April 2017).

 Authoritarian populism is effective because of the simplicity and directness of its message.
 People who see themselves as victims, and who are impatient with ‘experts’, are likely to support a leader who offers to cut through the complexities of global economics and international agreements (including human rights).
 Helmut K. Anheier reviewed four books on “rage against the elites“, citing that as the reason for increased authoritarian populism.